Standing Forward Bend

 Contraindications and Cautions:

-1. Do not perform this posture within three months of a back injury with lots of inflammation.
-If practiced when inflammation is still high, it can increase the pain.
-Rest the back first and practice it gradually when the inflammation decreases.
+1. Do not perform this posture within three months of a back injury with significant inflammation.
+Practicing while inflammation remains high can increase pain.
+Rest the back first and introduce the pose gradually once inflammation subsides.

-2. Women should not assume this posture during menstruation as it can cause dizziness during that time.
-If the menstrual period is almost over, then they can do a milder version of this posture by bending forward only halfway and resting the forehead on the seat of a chair.
+2. Women should avoid this posture during menstruation, as it can cause dizziness.
+If the menstrual period is nearly over, a milder version is appropriate: bend forward only halfway and rest the forehead on the seat of a chair.

 3. During pregnancy, women may practice this posture during the first trimester.
-After that, they should seek the direct advice of an experienced yoga teacher.
+After that, they should seek direct guidance from an experienced yoga teacher.

 Modifications and Props: